lib314a/SWOWZH/README.md

 # Associative frequencies and graphs

-- `networkGeneration.m`: The preprocessed data is used to derive the associative frequencies (i.e., the conditional probability of a response given a cue) and saved in the output folder named as assocFrequency<sub>R1</sub> or \_R123, where the first column contains cue words, the second column contain responses, the third column contains associative frequencies between them.
+- `networkGeneration.m`: The preprocessed data is used to derive the associative frequencies (i.e., the conditional probability of a response given a cue) and saved in the output folder named as assocFrequency_R1 or \_R123, where the first column contains cue words, the second column contain responses, the third column contains associative frequencies between them.
 Use associative frequencies to extract the largest strongly connected component for graphs based on the first response (R1) or all responses (R123).
-The graphs are written to data/ SWOW-ZH<sub>network.mat</sub>.
-And the adjacency matrices are written to output folder named as adjacencyMatrix<sub>R1</sub> or \_R123 and consist of directed weighted matrices, where each row labeled by N cue words and each column labeled by N responses.
+The graphs are written to data/ SWOW-ZH_network.mat.
+And the adjacency matrices are written to output folder named as adjacencyMatrix_R1 or \_R123 and consist of directed weighted matrices, where each row labeled by N cue words and each column labeled by N responses.
 Then, the N×N matrices are filled by normalized associative strengths.
 In most cases, associative frequencies will need to be converted to associative strengths by dividing with the sum of all strengths for a particular cue.
-Vertices that are not part of the largest connected component are listed in a report in the output folder named as lostNodes<sub>R1</sub> or \_R123.
+Vertices that are not part of the largest connected component are listed in a report in the output folder named as lostNodes_R1 or \_R123.

 <a id="orgdff87ab"></a>